sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/goldenEyeREADME.md

 Specifically:

-+ Xenia’s Moodle credentials were disclosed in an email instructing the recipient to modify their host file to access the Moodle instance.
++ Xenia's Moodle credentials were disclosed in an email instructing the recipient to modify their host file to access the Moodle instance.

-+ Dr. Doak’s Moodle credentials were found in an email, where Dr. Doak explicitly shared his login details with an external threat actor, aiding unauthorized access to the system.
++ Dr. Doak's Moodle credentials were found in an email, where Dr. Doak explicitly shared his login details with an external threat actor, aiding unauthorized access to the system.

 The exposure of login credentials in plaintext within email communications presents a significant security risk, as attackers can leverage these credentials to gain unauthorized access to internal systems without the need for further exploitation techniques such as credential stuffing or brute-force attacks.

 **Risk:**

-+ **Likelyhood:** Very High
++ **Likelihood:** Critical
   + An attacker with access to compromised email accounts can directly obtain valid credentials without additional effort.

-+ **Impact:** Very High
++ **Impact:** Critical
   + Unauthorized access to internal systems can lead to further compromise, unauthorized data access, and privilege escalation.

 **Tool Used:** `nc`, Firefox